NachitoE/HyperX-Cloud-Flight-Avnera-Fix/readme.md

 After running the official firmware updater, the headphones:

--   Stop getting detected as "HyperX Cloud Flight"and essentially, brick.
+-   Stop getting detected as **HyperX Cloud Flight** and essentially, brick.

 -   They register as **Avnera AV6202**.